-- · They must positively consent to receiving the email or text - You must only collect the minimum information needed from each individual e.g. just their email address or phone number if that's all we need.
+- They must positively consent to receiving the email or text - You must only collect the minimum information needed from each individual e.g. just their email address or phone number if that's all we need.
 There are special considerations for Children's data - see Module 5 for more information. - If you wish to send them information about other related BBC programmes and services you must obtain their separate consent through an opt-in (which can be in the same original email, or a later edition of the newsletter) and explain what opting-in will mean.
-The Fair Collection Notice must be amended accordingly. - · Include a Fair Collection notice when you're collecting the information - Always provide an unsubscribe notice with every communication explaining to individuals how they can unsubscribe - Only use their personal information to send them that particular communication, unless you otherwise obtain their explicit consent - Keep information lists safe and secure
+The Privacy Notice must be amended accordingly. - Include a Privacy notice when you're collecting the information - Always provide an unsubscribe notice with every communication explaining to individuals how they can unsubscribe - Only use their personal information to send them that particular communication, unless you otherwise obtain their explicit consent - Keep information lists safe and secure

-- Maintain accurate databases - Once you no longer require the information i.e. the BBC programme ends, you should securely dispose of the information
+Once you no longer require the information i.e. the BBC programme ends, you should securely dispose of the information